snasirzadeh/devops-scenario/docs/06-architectural-decisions.md

 minimal installation, reliable package management, systemd, LVM, and all the packages required by this project.

+Most of my Linux experience is with Debian-based distributions rather than Red Hat-based distributions.
+I am more familiar with Debian's package management, filesystem conventions, configuration, and troubleshooting workflow.
+Choosing the ecosystem I know best reduces setup time, avoids unnecessary operational risk, and makes the system easier for me to maintain.

+My main priorities were maximum stability and a minimal base system.
+I prefer Debian over Ubuntu for this type of deployment because Debian's stable releases focus on being ready and thoroughly tested, while Ubuntu follows a time-based release schedule, commonly publishing releases in April and October with defined support periods.
+In my experience, Debian's approach produces a more predictable long-lived server platform with fewer unnecessary changes.
+This is a personal operational preference rather than a claim that Ubuntu cannot meet the project's requirements.

 ## 2. LVM and a separate `/var/lib`

 The OS and data disks use LVM.
 Docker stores its runtime data under